The 10.30 am Scenic Cruise on Lake Taupō

 What We Offer

-• Five private charter boats for small or large functions up to 140 pax with full catering/bar/fishing equipment and an exclusive personal crew
+• Private charter boats with catering/bar/fishing equipment and crew

 • Access to private land, water and know-how of local’s secret spaces

-• We’ve spent forty years in the industry taking care of people’s holidays.
+• Over forty years in the central North Island tourism industry

 Can you swim in Lake Taupō?